-There is a vast range of pre-mixed skin tones available, but if necessary two colours can be mixed together to create an acceptable skin match.
-Some brands are better suited to humidity; some give denser coverage or are considered to be longer lasting on the skin than others.
-A more liquid consistency is preferable for larger areas requiring camouflage.
+There is a vast range of pre-mixed skin colours available, but if necessary two colours can be mixed to match your skin colour.
+Some brands are better suited to humidity; some give denser coverage or are longer lasting on the skin than others.
+A more liquid consistency is preferable for larger areas requiring coverage.